10%+ of European peak generation capacity should be interconnected with the US. Smooth demand, share PV, and catch the Atlantic weather fronts! #INTUS

-As of 2015 the EU is driving members to cover ~10% of peak electricity demand as interconnection capacity to help reduce fuel and reserve costs and improve reliability, and to provide better geographic diversity of intermittent renewables such as wind and sun.
+As of 2015 the EU was driving members to cover ~10% of peak electricity demand with interconnection capacity.
+The motivation is to help reduce fuel and reserve costs and improve reliability.
+Also to provide better geographic diversity of intermittent renewables such as wind and sun.
 This supergrid should extend beyond the EU itself and wider Europe, to the south, the east, and over the Atlantic to the west.

-The EU is small enough geographically that on the east-west axis it does not much (for solar PV) spread out sunrise/sunset and time-driven demand peaks, nor always escape from under one weather system for wind, thus increasing demand for storage and demand-callable thermal plant, eg biomass or Energy from Waste (EfW), or in the short-term natural gas.
+The EU is small enough geographically that on the east-west axis it does not much (for solar PV) spread out sunrise/sunset and time-driven demand peaks.
+Nor does it always escape from under one weather system for wind.
+This increases demand for storage and demand-callable thermal plant, eg biomass or Energy from Waste (EfW), or in the short-term natural gas.

-One avenue for improvement is to link eastwards to Russia's 8-timezone E-W span IPS/UPS and have it string lots of PV and wind along a much-reinforced grid.
+One avenue for improvement is to link eastwards to Russia's 8-timezone E-W span IPS/UPS.
+Especially if it were to also string lots of PV and wind along a much-reinforced grid.
 Politically and technically that doesn't seem likely right now.
 Interconnecting IPS/UPS and ENTSO-E would span 13 timezones.

-Running south, closer to or even across the equator to reduce seasonal effects, would be good too, but DESERTEC and similar seem unlikely for primarily political/stability reasons for the near future.
+Running south, closer to or even across the equator to reduce seasonal effects, would be good too.
+But DESERTEC and similar on a large scale seem unlikely for primarily political/stability reasons for the near future.

 Why INTUS?
 ELEXON